Gratheon/website/about/products/📱Web-app/📱Web-app.md

 ![](../../img/web-app.png)

-## Use cases
+## Main app use cases

-### Uploading photos & getting detections
+### Uploading photos to get colony overview stats
 - Create a beehive
 - Open specific section, add frames
-- Open a specific frame, click "upload frame photo"
+- Open a specific frame, click "upload frame photo" with bees and comb cells on it
 - Wait for backend to process
-- Receive AI-assisted data analytics about his apiary.
+- Receive AI-assisted statistics about bee counts and cell distribution
+- Compare different hive
 ### Sending weight telemetry from IoT sensors
 - Generate API token in Account settings
-- Power on IoT sensors device, follow Docs to connect it to WiFi
+- Power on IoT sensors device, follow Docs to connect it to WiFi and send data
+- Open target beehive, open Metrics tab and see graphs of weight/temperature
+- Open Analytics tab to see data more time-bound and correlate it with other data like weather

 ### Streaming entrance video
 - Setup entrance video camera to stream video